strlcat/randsaddr/README.md

 Next, `RANDSADDR` is configuration environment variables which simply specifies subnet ranges which it can randomize (assuming kernel already was prepared to do so with commands above).

-Now run the application, and enjoy seeing it doing TCP/UDP traffic from randomized IPv6 addressess of your prefix(es).
+Now run the application, and enjoy seeing it doing TCP/UDP traffic from randomized IPv6 addresses of your prefix(es).

 ### Making it permanent